zakaria-chahboun/tarjem/readme.md

 }
 ```

-Now you can easily return it like error:
+Now you can easily return it like an error:

 ```go
 package main